 Almost all workers above school leaving age - not just employees but also, for example, agency and casual workers - are entitled to 5.6 weeks' paid holiday per leave year (28 days for a worker working a five or a six-day week).

-The 5.6 weeks is a minimum entitlement - you can choose to offer more.
+The 5.6 weeks is a minimum holiday entitlement - you can choose to offer more.

 Workers below school leaving age must have a two-week break during school holidays.
 Read more on employing children and young people.